 PARENTING QN #9.
 What simple way today can you help your children understand the importance of character?
 What types of service or charitable opportunities can you provide for your children?

 Teach your child the Golden Rule that has guided many civilizations for centuries, “Treat others as you want to be treated.”
 Remind your children to ask themselves before acting: “Would I want someone to treat me like that?”
 Or: “How does would she feel?”
 Empathy is a known moral activator and the right empathy-building questions help children think about their behavior and the consequences action have on others.
 [Refer also to the chapters on Integrity and Empathy in THRIVERS: The Surprising Reasons Why Some Kids Struggle and Others Shine for dozens of empathy and conscience-building strategies.]

 PARENTING QN #10.
 How can you make the Golden Rule or other character-building mantra become your family’s over-arching moral principle that your children adopt?

 What one strategy will you use to help your children become good human beings?

-I am an educational psychologist, parenting expert, TODAY show contributor and author of 24 books including The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries.
+I am an educational psychologist, parenting expert, TODAY show contributor and author of 24 books including The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries. and UNSELFIE: Why Empathetic Kids Succeed in Our All-About-Me World.
 You can also refer to my blog, Dr. Borba’s Reality Check for ongoing parenting solutions and late-breaking news and research about child development.